 Day 25: Clean Vent Covers

-Make sure to turn off the heat or air conditioner before cleaning vent covers.
+Make sure to turn off the heat or air conditioner before cleaning the vent covers.
 Replace the filter when your vents are cleaned.

 Day 26: Spring Clean Your Furniture